-In this section you will find external resources to support nursing, midwifery and care staff research.
+In this section you will find external resources for nursing, midwifery and care staff who are already or thinking about getting involved in research.

 Leading the acceleration of evidence into practice: a guide for executive nurses